We love volunteers!

 There are lots of opportunities to get involved in making events happen.
 On this page, you’ll find some information on what each role does.

-Have a look at the fixtures list to see what opportunities are available for each event.
+Have a look at the spreadsheet at the bottom of this page to see what opportunities are available for each the 2018 events.

 To sign up or ask questions, email firstname.lastname@example.org

 |Organiser||The Event Organiser (along with the Planner and Controller) is one of the key event officials.
 The Organiser holds the reins for everything up to the start, and after the finish.
 They are responsible for Event Safety, they look after the equipment, and will co-ordinate the rest of the volunteers.
 They work closely with the Planner & Controller to make the whole event happen.
 Fancy giving it a go?
 Why not start with a smaller event such as a WEE Series, Spring Cup or Autumn Trophy.
 We can always find you a mentor to help you get started!|

 |Planner||The Planner (along with the Organiser and Controller) is one of the key event officials.
 The Planner does the courses bit!
 They decide where the controls go & what the courses will look like.
 Along with the Controller, they will visit, check & tag sites prior to the event.
 They’ll check the map is fair and make minor updates if required.
 They’ll put the controls out for the event.
 Fancy giving it a go?
 The best place to start is with an informal training (perhaps a WENT) or a WEE Series, and you can build from there.|

 |Controller||The Controller (along with the Organiser and Planner) is one of the key event officials.
 They provide guidance to the Organiser and Planner, make sure the courses meet guidelines for length and difficulty, and ensure controls are sited correctly and fairly.
 Fancy giving it a go?
 Usually you’ll already have experience of planning & organising, and you’ll then start controlling at a Spring Cup or Autumn Trophy.|